Cruise Secrets You Will Wish You Had Known!

 Many cruise lines sell drink packages to cruisers.
 In that way, you can drink to your heart’s content at a prearranged price.
 Just be aware that a 15% gratuity is often added to the price of the beverage package.
 However, if you consume a large number of beverages, the package may be beneficial.
 Check out the cost of the package as well as the gratuity policy before you embark.

 Dining options are numerous.
-In the “old days” you had a set time and table for all of your meals.
+In the “old days,” you had a set time and table for all of your meals.
 Not anymore!
-Now you can choose anytime dining and hit the dining room whatever time is best for you and your family.
+Now you can choose anytime to dine and hit the dining room at whatever time is best for you and your family.
 You get seated immediately and thus not always at the same table.
 The buffet on the pool deck is usually open all day.
 And then there are the specialty dining rooms.
 The food and the service are not the same as in the dining rooms.
 You will pay extra but it may be worth the money.
 Just make reservations early if you decide that this is for you.

 Be aware that if you arrive hungry on the first day of the cruise, you need to grab a bite to eat before the muster.
 Grab your life jacket from your cruise cabin because you will need it.
 This training exercise may come in handy if there is an emergency.
 Follow directions from the crew as everyone must muster.
 It is a rule of the sea and every cruise ship adheres to it.
 The dining halls close during the muster so you will just have to be hungry until dinner if you wait.